BretBays/bb-c4d-scripts/README.md

 **[ParentToLastSelected](https://www.dropbox.com/scl/fi/nbmbf3yztagwj5o80vcar/ParentToLast.mp4?rlkey=wnrl3a1hgcr6lz2aamkt7689r&dl=0)**:Recreates Maya P key functionality for parenting objects by saying This object(s) should go under the last selected object.

+**[createPSRTarget]**: Select an object, and this script will convert the object to a null, rename it with _targ, and then do a PSR constraint from the object to this target saving you a few manual steps.

 ## WEIGHT SCRIPTS

 **[Increase/DecreaseWeightStrength](https://www.dropbox.com/scl/fi/c9ghx6wn82qvsnbuh4xtc/StrengthScripts.mp4?rlkey=s2ttve0vioffc3vzn1peqbca9&dl=0)**: Change the strength of the weights manager, weights brush, and paint brush(for vertex maps) by either 1, 5, or 10% depending on which keyboard modifiers you use.
 No modifier = 10%, CTRL = 5%, CTRL+SHIFT = 1% increments.

+**[Add/Abs/Intensity/SmoothMode]**: This set of scripts is designed to set the painting modes of the weight tool and weights manager to be either Add, Absolute, Smooth, or Intensity.
+The goal is to make it easy to assign these to shortcuts to make switching modes faster and easier.